AlfonsoRReyes/RR-PeerAsmnt2-NOAA_Storm/inst/notebooks/01-main.md

 ![](01-main_files/figure-html/unnamed-chunk-19-1.png)<!-- -->

 Tornados, Excessive heat, flash floods, heat and lightning are the weather events most harmful to the population accross the United States.
+Even though **hurricanes/typhons** are the most detrimental to the economy, they are not the main threat to human life; it is tornados by their unpredictability.
+Hurricanes are pretty well forecast nowadays and are 25th as the cause in human mortality.

 ## The 2nd Question

 ## Assessing the Economic Damage
 The property and crop damage are not in a unique monetary units; they use thousands, millions and billions.
 They are specified in the variables `PROPDMGEXP` and `CROPDMGEXP`.
+In addition, other characters are used under these variables.
+In the *Appendix* is explained how many more identifiers are used as a monetary identifier.

 We will start by converting the monetary damages to a consistent units.
 We will choose thousands.